 2019 ended on a very high note for the Cambridge family.
 2020 was going to be an extremely promising year for the Duchess of Cambridge.
 She had two major projects ready for the year to be launched.
 The previous year made it clear that The Duchess of Cambridge has made children and mental health a focus of her public role and it is going to be her legacy as a British Royal.
-She brought many artistic and creative features that can be used to improve children mental health and give kids a better start in life to the forefront.
+She brought many artistic and creative features that can be used to improve children’s mental health and give kids a better start in life to the forefront.
 The Duchess of Cambridge made the early year’s intervention a matter of discussion in the UK.
 An issue that was not getting its fair share of the limelight and was impacting young children and indirectly the future of the whole nation.
-Being a young mother of three children, Catherine understood it’s the importance and became its voice.
+Being a young mother of three children, Catherine understood its importance and became its voice.

 Just like every year, 2020 had its traditional start.
 The Duke and Duchess of Cambridge joined The Queen at the Sunday Church Service at Sandringham Estate.
 Kensington Palace released a solo picture of The Duchess to mark her 38th birthday.
 Cambridge family spent the winter break at their country residence in Norfolk and Middleton house in Berkshire before coming back to London for the official start of the year.
 She attended private meetings with her Early year’s group.